Five Tests You Must Do Before Your Battery Installer Leaves

 Some hybrid systems cut power to the backup circuits if the inverter itself fails, even though the grid is still available.
 Ask the installer to isolate the inverter using its AC isolator while leaving the grid connected.
 If those circuits stay alive, the system can pass grid power through.
 If they go dead, you need a bypass switch to restore supply during an inverter fault.
 If a bypass exists, get a live demonstration and record it on your phone.
 Months later, in the dark, you will not want to be guessing.

 These five checks take very little time to confirm that the system performs its core duties and that you know what to expect in daily operation and during an outage.
-Watching it operate properly before the installers leave is not being difficult.
+Don’t feel bad about politely insisting these checks are done before the installers leave.
 It is basic due diligence.

 Phase Shift is a weekly opinion column by SolarQuotes founder Finn Peacock.
 Subscribe to SolarQuotes’ free newsletter to get it emailed to your inbox each week along with our other home electrification coverage.